Domain Models - Rich vs Anaemic

 Then for the remaining operations (often large, complicated “process-like” methods), consider whether they might be better as either helper objects that stateful domain model types call (strategy pattern), or methods on a “service type”.

 Or in short: do take advantage of OO design principles where they naturally apply; create that useful correlation between code and the language that the business experts use.
 And take advantage of OO to support the invariants for each type.
-However don’t be afraid of service types to implement the processes/workflows that glue them together - even if it makes the domain-model-types themselves “less rich”.
+However don’t be afraid of using stateless domain service types to implement the processes/workflows that glue them together - even if it makes the stateful domain model types themselves “less rich”.

 Further Reading